JarbasAI/location_tracker_skill/README.md

 ## known issues

+* config may get messed up <- hunting bug do not use while this is here
 * ip address location is unreliable, weather skill may be completely off for example
 * if using proxy/vpn location will be wrong
 * if using multiple devices settings changes (not location data) will propagate via mycroft.home